timetoachieve/project/README.md

     All the components are exported from a common index.js file in the components directory.
     Navbar contains the easy access links for profile and the drawer contains links to all other screens currently only dashboard link is added.
+5. Create Table View for screens like dashboard and company schedule